 Jerry Garcia Band is a lot harder to get into than the Grateful Dead.
-First of all, the shows aren't on archive.org so you have to use bt.etree.org to download via torrent software.
+First of all, the shows aren't on archive.org (often accessed by the relisten app these days) so you have to use bt.etree.org to download via torrent software.
 Much harder to quickly sample, you have to commit!
 Or you can buy the handful (albeit a terrific handful) of official releases from Round Records/ The Official Garcia Site.
 So its much harder to devour a bunch of the music quickly to learn the ropes and figure out what you want to focus on.
 Secondly, there is a real lack of scholarship compared to the Grateful Dead.
 All of my favorite Dead blogs do get into it a bit (Hooterollin Around, Lost Live Dead and Dead Essays).
-Jerry Garcia's middle Finger is probably the foremost internet JGB scholar but even he'll tell you, his coverage is more listening notes for himself as opposed to educational posts for mass consumption.
-I read it anyway.
-Every word.
-So while you can find reviews, if not detailed analysis of countless dead shows, no such luck with Jerry Band.
+Jerry Garcia's middle Finger is probably the foremost internet JGB scholar with a ton of show reviews and some really interesting and insightful research.
+So while you can find reviews, if not detailed analysis of countless dead shows, there just isn't nearly as much Garcia Band scholarship.

 |Oberlin College 3/23/76 Dennis Dockton|